 - Start with the amazing Chase Sapphire card (or the Sapphire Reserve card) and earn the standard 50,000 point sign up bonus.
-The Sapphire is the best all around travel rewards card due to its flexibility and it’s perks like trip protection.
-The Chase rewards points transfer 1:1 to ANY airline.
+The Sapphire is the best all-around travel rewards card due to its flexibility and its perks like trip protection.
+The Chase rewards point transfer 1:1 to ANY airline.

 In summary, once you get the basics down you can branch out and learn even more tips to maximize your earning potential with credit card reward points.
 It can be quite the rabbit hole, and there are so many nuances to redeeming and earning credit card reward points.
 Stay tuned for the next steps on how to redeem points for the most value.

-Join my newsletter list and I’ll add you to my referral code list for earning credit card rewards points!
-We both win!
+If this is overwhelming a bit and you want to dig deeper, join my newsletter list for extended tips and tricks on all of these nuances.
+This will also add you to my referral code list for earning credit card rewards points!

 We both win!